reallocf/LinkedIn_Hangman/README.txt

 Run instructions:

-    All it takes is one line on the command line while in the codebase's directory:
+    All it takes is one line on the command line while in the codebase's root directory:

         python3 project/main.py